hu-macsy/lama_old/doc/user/lecture/solution_task_6.rst

 In total there are six logging-levels: TRACE, DEBUG, INFO, WARN, ERROR, and FATAL with TRACE being the most verbose one.

-Setting the environment variable LAMA_LOG with a configuration file:
+Setting the environment variable SCAI_LOG with a configuration file:

 .. code-block:: bash

-   export LAMA_LOG=config
+   export SCAI_LOG=config

 Possible configuration in this configuration file: